Millard Tydings: Death and legacy

-Tydings' adopted son, Joe Tydings, was elected to a term as a U.S. Senator from Maryland in 1964, but was defeated for re-election in 1970, serving from 1965 to 1971.
+Tydings' adopted son, Joseph Tydings, was elected to a term as a U.S. Senator from Maryland in 1964, but was defeated for re-election in 1970, serving from 1965 to 1971.

 His wife was Eleanor Tydings Ditzen.
-Her father was Joseph E. Davies, who served as US Ambassador to the USSR, Belgium and Luxembourg.
+Her father was Joseph E. Davies, who served as U.S. Ambassador to the USSR, Belgium and Luxembourg.

 Tydings' granddaughter Alexandra Tydings is an actress.

 The law firm which Millard Tydings formed with Morris Rosenberg continues its law practice today in Baltimore, Maryland.